parthdholakiya/Emotion-Recognition-on-audio-and-images/README.md

 ***Speech Emotion Recognition – Objective***

-To build a model to recognize emotion from speech using the librosa and sklearn libraries and the RAVDESS dataset.
+To build a model to recognize emotion from speech using the librosa and sklearn libraries and the TESS dataset.

 Content